wxcctechsummit/wxcclabguides/labs/APIs.md

 ```

-## 4. Use the links from the response to download the recordings.
+## 4. Use the links from the response to download the recordings

 - If you are doing this programmatically, iterate over all the call recording objects and send a GET request to the call recording target.